amerikan/tabtastic/README.md

 # Tabtastic

-**Tabtastic** is a free Firefox add-on and Chrome extension that helps you wrangle your current open tabs.
+**Tabtastic** is a Firefox add-on and Chrome extension that helps you wrangle your current open tabs by ordering them by domain and URL, and closing any duplicates.
 Perfect for the tab hoarders.

 ## Purpose